-In 2006, the department for organized crime of an EU member State in Central European conducted an investigation into trafficking in his citizens with the aim of exploiting them at tomato plantations located in the vicinity of a town in Southern European.
+In 2006, the department for organized crime of an EU member State in Central Europe conducted an investigation into trafficking in its citizens with the aim of exploiting them at tomato plantations located in the vicinity of a town in an EU member State in Southern Europe.

 On the basis of the evidence gathered, it was concluded that the perpetrators placed advertisements in national newspapers offering work picking tomatoes in the Southern European country.
 Persons providing information on working conditions and departure dates over the phone introduced themselves using false personal data.
 Phone numbers featured in job offers were changed frequently.
-The charge for the journey to the destination country was €95 to €190; workers were additionally charged about €150 upon arrival.
+The charge for the journey to the destination country was from $\leqslant$ 95 to $\leqslant$ 190; workers were additionally charged about $\leqslant$ 150 upon arrival.
 Transport was provided by private companies of the Central European country as well as by individual carriers.

 Recruited workers were transported directly to plantations.
-Workers were enslaved in the holdings, and subject to physical and psychological violence.
-In order to prevent them from contacting anyone from outside, they were supervised by guards during the working day and at night they were locked in the premises where they slept; frequently, their mobile phones and documents were taken away.
+Workers were enslaved in the holdings, and subjected to physical and psychological violence.
+In order to prevent them from contacting anyone from outside, they were supervised by guards during the working day, and at night they were locked in the premises where they slept; frequently, their mobile phones and documents were taken away.

-One of the methods of forcing the recruited persons to work was charging them with excessive costs of accommodation, electricity and other costs (e.g. for the possibility to go shopping) during the first few weeks of their stay abroad.
-The charged costs were so high and earnings so low that the persons did not manage to cover the alleged debt, even after a few months.
-The work was organized in a way that it was impossible to meet the conditions of picking a certain amount of tomatoes within a certain time.
+One of the methods of forcing the recruited persons to work was charging them with excessive costs for accommodation, electricity and other costs (e.g. for the possibility to go shopping) during the first few weeks of their stay abroad.
+The costs charged were so high and earnings so low that the persons did not manage to cover the alleged debt, even after a few months.
+The work was organized in such a way that it was impossible to meet the conditions of picking a certain amount of tomatoes within a certain time.
 If the victim failed to meet those conditions, the exploiter charged him or her a fine and thus the indebtedness of the victim kept increasing.
 The victims were accommodated in premises completely unfit for humans, mainly in ruined buildings with no water, electricity or furnishings; in many cases victims were forced to live in tents.
-The 'guards' carried guns and were extremely brutal.
+The "guards" carried guns and were extremely brutal.

-At present, the status of 'trafficking victim' has been granted to 285 persons.
+At present, the status of "trafficking victim" has been granted to 285 persons.
 Decisions on filing charges have been issued in respect of 28 persons.